skull-candy/genieacs/README.md

 "sudo reboot"

 # 2nd Step :
-copy the script code from https://github.com/skull-candy/genieacs/blob/master/genieacsautoinstallscript.sh and open you fav. ssh client and connect to your server using the username and password you inserted during installation !
+Copy the script code from https://github.com/skull-candy/genieacs/blob/master/genieacsautoinstallscript.sh and open you fav. ssh client and connect to your server using the username and password you inserted during installation !

 # 3rd Step :